Gaming

 The 2016 results have not hindered VR and AR growth, but rather reshaped how the market will progress forward.
 With more companies on board and the unexpected success with AR, according to VR Tech, the industry can expect greater VR/AR programs in gaming, healthcare, twitter, and marketing imagery.

-One such European VR company able that has been able to flourish during this time is the Dublin-based, Virtual Reality studio, WarducksHopping on the success of last year’s Global Agents with quarter of a million downloads, the Irish startup is looking to continue with its latest title, Sneaky Bears.
+One such European VR company able that has been able to flourish during this time is the Dublin-based, Virtual Reality studio, WarducksHopping on the success of last year’s Global Agents with a quarter of a million downloads, the Irish startup is looking to continue with its latest title, Sneaky Bears.

-Founded by a former Facebook Games veteran and leader in Ireland’s Virtual Reality space Nikki Lannen, the company from the Emerald Isle is on mission to bring fun and engaging content to mobile VR – an industry that’s projected to generate $120 billion in revenue by 2020.
+Founded by a former Facebook Games veteran and leader in Ireland’s Virtual Reality space Nikki Lannen, the company from the Emerald Isle is on a mission to bring fun and engaging content to mobile VR – an industry that’s projected to generate $120 billion in revenue by 2020.

 Jacinta Spies